How Private Student Loans Work

 - Requested loan amount

-Before formally submitting your application, you will receive a general disclosure document (Application and Solicitation Disclosure) with items like an interest rate range and sample repayment plans.
+Before formally submitting your private student loan application, you will receive a general disclosure document (Application and Solicitation Disclosure) with items like an interest rate range and sample repayment plans.
 This is a required form that includes other details like federal loan options and general student loan information.

 Step 3: Get Approved